Cycling in all weathers

 While the minimum number of bikes one should own is three, the correct number is

 nis the number of bikes currently owned.
 This equation may also be re-written as

 sis the number of bikes owned that would result in separation from your partner.

-I currently have a hybrid bike, a touring bike (aka a road bike with a pannier rack) and a carbon road bike… but I’d love to have a cyclo-cross bike that I could use on trails in the New Forest and for cyclocross racing and I’d also like to have a tribike for race season!
-I’d also like to have a fat bike, just because they look fun to ride.
+I currently have a hybrid bike, a touring bike (aka a road bike with a pannier rack) and a carbon road bike.
+A cyclocross bike would be great.
+I could use it on trails in the New Forest and for cyclocross racing.
+I’d also like to have a tri bike for race season!
+A fat bike would be another great addition, just because they look fun to ride.

 I sometimes ride my Kuota Kharma Evo (carbon road bike) in winter when really I should be on my Giant Defy because I’m too lazy to take the pannier rack off.
 Neither bike has mudguards (the Giant lost its mudguards in Japan as they made packing it up to travel on trains more complicated than necessary), but I really think I need to invest in some ‘ass savers‘ as my white jacket needs a bit of a soak at the moment!

 Finally, there’s not a lot I can do about unpredictable weather except for being prepared for all eventualities.
 I always take some snacks, my phone and some money and a bank card with me when I go cycling.
 In my pockets, I also have a buff (neck gaiter) and a lightweight rain jacket.
 I failed to pack adequate kit for cycling in the Japanese Alps.
 That meant I spent a couple of days wearing just about everything I had.
 Shorts with knee warmers and calf guards is not a good look, but it was so cold that my legs were hidden beneath waterproof trousers!!!